Church History Library: Facilities

 The new 230000 sqft building provides temperature, humidity, and air quality control for the church's historical collections.
 Materials are stored in two types of archival storage rooms.
 The 10 main storage rooms are kept at 55 °F with 35 percent relative humidity.
 There are also two special rooms that will be kept at minus four degrees Fahrenheit for color motion picture films, photographs, and records of special significance.

-The building has areas for conservation, collections development, and research.
+The building has areas for conservation, collection development, and research.
 The church's conservation efforts involve 300 to 500 books and documents and 3,000 to 4,000 audiovisual recordings every year.
 Collections development staff acquire and catalog 500 to 700 new collections annually, including 6,000 publications.
 Other staff members housed in the new building will be responsible for publications, historic sites, and web content.

 In 2005, the CHL applied to be certified through the Leadership in Energy and Environmental Design (LEED) rating system, the national standard for the design, construction, and operation of environmentally friendly buildings.
 In 2009, the CHL received LEED certification.